Flavor in Ninths and a Discrete Gauge Origin of the QCD Axion: E/N and Axion Phenomenology

 \subsection{Cosmological relic density}

-In the post-inflationary scenario (PQ broken after inflation), the axion relic density receives contributions from misalignment and from radiation by the string--wall network (see Ref.~\cite{MarshReview} for a comprehensive review of axion cosmology).
-Recent large-scale simulations find a mild power-law dependence on $\fa$; a convenient summary is
+In the pre-inflationary scenario adopted here (PQ broken before or during inflation; Sec.~\ref{sec:axion-norm}), the axion relic density is set by the misalignment mechanism with an initial angle $\theta_i$ fixed within our horizon (see Ref.~\cite{MarshReview} for a comprehensive review of axion cosmology).
+For the predicted decay-constant window a convenient summary is

-with $\mathcal{O}(1)$ systematic uncertainty from the network dynamics \cite{KlaerMoore,Buschmann,GorghettoSciPost}.
-With $N_{\rm DW}=1$, the network collapses, and Eq.~\eqref{eq:omega} naturally reproduces the observed dark matter density in the $\mu$eV mass window.
-The argument is structural: $N_{\rm DW}=1$ is guaranteed by the same $\Z_{18}$ charge assignments that enforce the ninths flavor lattice (Sec.~\ref{sec:quality}), so the absence of a stable domain-wall network is not a model-building choice but a consequence of the flavor symmetry.
+so that an $\mathcal{O}(1)$ misalignment angle reproduces the observed dark-matter density in the $\mu$eV mass window.
+The pre-inflationary history is required because the construction has $N_{\rm DW}=6$ (Sec.~\ref{sec:NDW-DFSZ}): a post-inflationary transition would leave a stable string--wall network that overcloses the universe.
+Inflating the network away after PQ breaking evades this domain-wall problem, at the cost of the CMB isocurvature bound

-If PQ breaks before inflation, the relic density depends on the initial misalignment angle and is therefore less predictive; in addition, the CMB isocurvature bound independently requires $H_I\lesssim10^{7}\,\mathrm{GeV}\,(\fa/10^{12}\,\mathrm{GeV})$, constraining the inflationary scale~\cite{PlanckInflation}.
-Nonetheless, the axion-quality argument and the anomaly predictions ($N_{\rm DW}$ and $E/N$) remain intact.
-In either cosmological history, the distinctive point is that the \emph{same} discrete gauge structure simultaneously controls the flavor exponents and the dangerous PQ-breaking operators.
+on the inflationary Hubble scale~\cite{PlanckInflation}, which is readily satisfied in low-scale inflation models.
+This is the standard resolution of the domain-wall problem for $N_{\rm DW}>1$ DFSZ-II axions.

-Equation~\eqref{eq:omega} is intended as a compact phenomenological target rather than a precision prediction: the dominant uncertainty is the efficiency of axion emission from the scaling string network and the subsequent wall collapse, which depends on the approach to scaling and on the radiated spectrum.
-Progress on these systematics continues~\cite{HindmarshScaling}, but the key point for the present work is structural: with $N_{\rm DW}=1$ the network necessarily annihilates, and the favored dark-matter window aligns naturally with the $\mu$eV mass range implied by $\fa\sim10^{12}$~GeV.
+The axion-quality argument (Sec.~\ref{sec:quality}) and the anomaly predictions ($N_{\rm DW}=6$ and the generation-dependent $E/N$) are independent of the misalignment angle and of the simulation systematics.
+The distinctive structural point is that the \emph{same} discrete gauge symmetry simultaneously controls the flavor exponents, the dangerous PQ-breaking operators, and the axion couplings.